irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Finalize* the prediction model based on comparison across the two variable sets and decide on which set gives the best outcome; arrive at the best parameter set for the final model
    - *Visualize* subscriber growth in terms of year and variable importance based on the final model
 - Web App:
-   - *Build* a pipeline from local data, modeling, to online amazon web service (AWS)
+   - *Build* a pipeline from local data, modeling, to online amazon web service (AWS) -- 8 points
-   - *Design* the display of the web interface for basic functionalities
+   - *Design* the display of the web interface for basic functionalities -- 8 points
-   - *Optimize* the interface by adding more visualizations and insights; maximize user interactions
+   - *Optimize* the interface by adding more visualizations and insights; maximize user interactions -- IB
 - Launching and Testing:
   - *Launch* the web app on AWS and open for user input and feedback
   - *Test* for errors and make adjustment based on running errors and user feedback